Tblanks001/My-Blog2/docs/collaborating/3_collaboration_github.md

 - [ ] Any dependent changes have been merged and published in downstream modules

 :::

+**AI Reviewer Reminder:**
+If Coderabbit or any other AI reviewer is enabled for the repository, please address all comments and suggestions made by the AI after submitting your pull request.
+This helps maintain code quality and ensures all automated feedback is considered before merging.

 11. **Review and merge**: Once you have created a pull request, the code owners will review your changes and provide feedback.
 If everything looks good, they will merge your changes into the main codebase.
 :::danger